Veil G5 Anti-Laser Stealth Coating FAQs

 Perhaps it’s safe to say that Philadelphia-based Ben Franklin—had he been living today—would be a Veil G5 Stealth Coating user.

-Should I use VEIL G5 stealth coating with a radar detector?
+Should I use VEIL stealth coating with a radar detector/laser detector?

-And for those interested in seeking maximum protection from police laser (LIDAR) traffic enforcement, it is recommended that you use a good performing radar/laser detector.
+For those interested in seeking maximum protection from police laser (LIDAR) traffic enforcement, it is recommended that you use a good performing radar/laser detector.

-What is scanning LIDAR, and why do I need Veil G5 for protection from it?
+What is scanning LIDAR, and why do I need Veil for protection from it?